 Preparation in the health professions at Holy Cross is exemplary.
 Holy Cross students have gained acceptance at the very best medical and other health professions schools and overall earn acceptance to medical school at approximately twice the national average.

 Our approach to health professions advising allows applicants from Holy Cross to know when they are well prepared for application and consequently have an excellent chance of being admitted to a program in their chosen field.
-While medical school admission is getting more competitive nationally in the last several years, recommended Holy Cross students had an acceptance rate of above 80%.
+While medical school admission is highly competitive nationally, recommended Holy Cross students had an acceptance rate of above 80%.

 Holy Cross has long enjoyed an excellent reputation for its success in preparing students for the health professions.
 More than 10% of living Holy Cross alumni are practicing medicine, dentistry, veterinary medicine, etc., throughout the world today.
 Holy Cross students have been accepted at almost every medical school in the country, and our alumni occupy important positions throughout the entire medical establishment.